bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 - Added Trickster Box vent animation.
 Thanks to [Drakoni](https://twitter.com/Drakoni13)
 - You can now change the custom server ip/port right inside the game
 - The Jackal, the Sidekick and the Jester now have fake tasks
-- Added outlines, to show who you're targetting with your ability.
+- Added outlines, to show who you're targeting with your ability.
 Thanks to [Sihaack](https://github.com/sihaack) for part of the code.
 - Added a streamer mode to Among Us, which hides lobby codes, the ip of your custom server and the port of your custom server.
 You can also modify the text that replaces the lobby code, check [Settings](#設定) for more details.
-- Changed Meeting Hud Layout when playing with more than 10 players
+- Changed Meeting HUD Layout when playing with more than 10 players
 - Fixed a bug where **ImpLovers** would hardly spawn
-- Fixed a bug where players could get stuck on ladders/platforms when being rewinded
+- Fixed a bug where players could get stuck on ladders/platforms when being rewound
 - Fixed a bug where players could only use quickchat
 - Fixed a bug which prevented to play in Freeplay mode
 - Fixed a bug which moved the Ping info off-screen